fanart-tv/fanartwiki/docs/ImageTypes/Movies/moviebackground.md

     - __Do not submit art that is similar to art already on the site, or to your own submissions. __

-    - __This includes different zoom levels of the same image, and using different logo combinations with the same images.__
+    - __This includes different zoom levels or crop of the same image.__

 ??? note "**Collection Art**"